Salary and Career Info for a Visual Effects Technician

 Visual effects technicians, sometimes referred to in the industry as special effects technicians, use computer software programs to create virtual worlds and characters for movies and television shows.
 These technicians need a fine eye for detail and the ability to follow a director's artistic ideas.
 Most technicians possess a bachelor's degree in art with a focus related to digital media.

 The U.S. Bureau of Labor Statistics (BLS) places visual effects technicians under the category of multimedia artists (www.bls.gov).
-According to the BLS, multimedia artists and animators earned an annual median salary of $61,370 in May 2012.
-Most visual effects technicians work in the film industry.
-Multimedia artists in this industry earned an annual average salary of $84,410 in May 2012, according to the BLS.
+According to the BLS, multimedia artists and animators earned an annual median salary of $64,470 in May 2013.
+Most visual effects technicians work in the motion picture and video industry.
+Multimedia artists in this industry earned an annual average salary of $84,610 in May 2013, according to the BLS.

 Creating animation effects for film, television, and the Internet, multimedia artists use computer software programs to produce computer generated imagery (CGI).
 These individuals use special computer applications to color, shade, and morph images as needed.
 Within the motion picture industry, visual effects technicians blend film segments of real actors with CGI elements to create the appearance of interaction between actors and a virtual world.